 Be sure to keep a close eye as passes for this experience is always limited and you’ll need to secure a reservation online.

-You must have your own skates and there are no storage lockers on the premise so you don’t want to bring valuables as they will not be allowed on this famous Brooklyn ice rink.
+You must have your own skates and there are no storage lockers on the premises so you don’t want to bring valuables as they will not be allowed on this famous Brooklyn ice rink.

 You’ll also need a parent or guardian with you if you are under the age of 18 years old.

-The cost of this experience is usually $5 which is actually used as a donation benefiting the Barclays Event Center Foundation.
+The cost of this experience is usually $5 which is used as a donation benefiting the Barclays Event Center Foundation.